Who can get antivirals

 Pharmacies supplying antivirals can be found on Healthpoint.

-You will need a prescription at these pharmacies:
+You will need a prescription to get antivirals at these pharmacies:

-You will not need a prescription at these pharmacies:
+You can get antivirals without a prescription at these pharmacies:

-How to get medicines if you are self-isolating
+How to get medicines if you are isolating

 Medicines given in hospital